Ishika18/COMP-2800-Team-DTC-19-Groupceries/README.md

    npm install algoliasearch
 2. Add your application id and admin api key in algoliaController.js line 1 const client = algoliasearch('YOUR_APP_ID', 'YOUR_ADMIN_API');

+# Serve-favicon
+Set-Up
+1. Perform the following command in the terminal: npm install serve-favicon

+2. Add the following statement to the top of the app.js file: const favicon = require('serve-favicon'); ( will be there when you clone      the repo )

+3. Add the following statement to the app.js file: app.use(favicon(__dirname + 'where the favicon file is stored'));

 Testing Plan:
 https://docs.google.com/spreadsheets/d/1htzCYm5rM19eaZYk712kJHbJ9eVWcBI4weaWHKEUAOA/edit?usp=sharing